Paul Gilroy: Career

 Gilroy is known as a path-breaking scholar and historian of the music of the black Atlantic diaspora, as a commentator on the politics of race, nation and racism in the UK, and as an archaeologist of the literary and cultural lives of blacks in the western hemisphere.
 According to the US Journal of Blacks in Higher Education he has been consistently among the most frequently cited black scholars in the humanities and social sciences.
 He held the top position in the humanities rankings in 2002, 2004, 2006, 2007 and 2008.

 Gilroy holds honorary doctorates from the Goldsmiths University of London, the University of Liège 2016, the University of Sussex, and the University of Copenhagen.

-In Autumn 2009 he served as Treaty of Utrecht Visiting Professor at the Centre for Humanities, Utrecht University.
+In Autumn 2009, he served as Treaty of Utrecht visiting professor at the Centre for Humanities, Utrecht University.
 Gilroy was awarded a 50th Anniversary Fellowship of Sussex University in 2012.

-In 2014 he was elected a fellow of the British Academy, the United Kingdom's national academy for the humanities and social sciences.
+In 2014, he was elected a fellow of the British Academy, the United Kingdom's national academy for the humanities and social sciences.
 In the same year, he was elected Fellow of the Royal Society of Literature.
 He was elected an international honorary member of the American Academy of Arts & Sciences in April 2018.

-In 2020, Gilroy became the founding director of University College London's Sarah Parker Remond Centre (formerly the Centre for the Study of Racism & Racialisation), named in honour of the transatlantic abolitionist and women's rights activist.
+In 2020, Gilroy became the founding director of University College London's Sarah Parker Remond Centre for the Study of Racism and Racialisation (SPRC), named in honour of the transatlantic abolitionist and women's rights activist.